un-ro/bacasurat/README.md

 ## How to Use:

 1. clone this repo
-2. npm install
+1. npm install
+1. node index.js
-3. Go to localhost:7777
+1. Go to localhost:7777